I have finally after 54 years refuted Galois solvability theory by proving the quintic is solvable. This has been

 1C.
 The Meaning of Branched Spaces Chapter 2.
 We discuss lattices.
 Removing a point from a real line divides it into two pieces.
 So we say removing a point from an n-branched space divides it into n pieces.
 We introduce a model for a number descibing branched space topology, the Euler characteristic, as a general polynomial with integer coefficients.

-1F.
-Groups Chapter 5.
+1G.
+Groups Chapter 6.
 We describe basic group theory and prove the three isomorphism theorems.
 We introduce the Schur multiplier and look at the standard classification of simple groups.
 We also prove the orbit-stabiliser theorem, Sylow's theorems and the Jordan-Hoelder theorem.
 We give a counter-example to the statement that normal groups form a modular lattice.
 We describe the classification of Lie algebras and vertex operator algebras.

-1G.
-The Discovery of the Polynomial Wheel Chapter 6 needs correction - the important calculation in section 12 is wrong.
-I think removing the constraint L = 0 will solve this.
+1H.
+The Discovery of the Polynomial Wheel Chapter 7 - the important calculation in section 12 was wrong and is near correction.
 Polynomial wheels are general techniques to solve polynomial equations of any degree by radicals, previously thought impossible.
 We introduce polynomial wheel theory and comparison methods and survey similar results to Superexponential algebra volume II, demonstrating that the Galois solvability model is incorrect for comparison methods which avoid killing central terms, show by general methods that solutions of polynomial equations of arbitrary degree can always be found in principle (all general arguments of this type can be re-expressed in category theory), provide a geometric realisation of the cubic, and look in detail at the solvability of quintic polynomials.
 We review the solvability of the quintic as embedded in a quartic variety in squared variables, showing a link with elliptic curves.
 The quintic gives a solution of the sextic.
 This is part of a general theorem that a solvable polynomial of odd degree n gives rise to a solvable polynomial of degree n + 1.
 The general techniques are called polynomial wheel methods and give for example solutions of the quintic by radicals.
 This process can be iterated indefinitely and is part of a general theorem that all consistent problems are solvable - unsolvable problems are inconsistent.

-1H.
-Zargon Varieties Chapter 7 is not ready.
+1I.
+Zargon Varieties Chapter 8 is not ready.
 We describe a generalisation of the theory of elliptic curves.

-1I.
-Modular Forms Chapter 8 is not ready.
+1J.
+Modular Forms Chapter 9 is not ready.
 We include work on modular forms, used in the modularity theorem.

-1K.
-Conformal and Nonconformal Analysis Chapter 10 is half ready.
+1L.
+Conformal and Nonconformal Analysis Chapter 11 is half ready.
 We include work on the hyperintricate Cauchy-Riemann equations and the Cauchy integral formula.

-1L.
-Conformal and Nonconformal Suanalysis Chapter 11 is not ready.
+1M.
+Conformal and Nonconformal Suanalysis Chapter 12 is not ready.
 This develops suoperator analogues of the previous chapter.

 VOLUME II: Trees and Amalgams